rocketbot-cl/O365/docs/Manual_O365.md

 ### Create Item

-Create an item in a list
+Create an Item in a List
 |Parameters|Description|example|
 | --- | --- | --- |
 |Site ID||ID|